 The "Treasure Ship" stone at Daisen-in, Kyoto (see p173), is one of Japan's most famous stones.
 Individual stones are not intended as symbols, but this is said to suggest a junk traveling through waves.

 SEASONS IN A JAPANESE GARDEN The Japanese awareness of the seasons is an integral part of their garden design.
 A careful balance of shrubs and trees is one of the essential ingredients for a harmonious garden.
 Evergreen trees and

-Contrasting maple leaves in fall at Tenryu-ji, Kyoto bamboos are often planted for yearround greenery; deciduous trees are chosen for their shape when bare as well as when clothed with foliage to ensure year-round interest.
+Contrasting maple leaves in fall at Tenryu-ii, Kyoto nomous garden.
+Evergreen trees and bamboos are often planted for year-round greenery; deciduous trees are chosen for their shape when bare as well as when clothed with foliage to ensure year-round interest.
 In tea gardens, where every detail is symbolic, fallen blossoms or leaves may be arranged by the path to suggest the season.
 Some gardens are planned for a spectacular effect in one season; many are best visited in spring or fall.